Table of Contents

 Today, one such area of hidden value is in multi-unit complexes—specifically those offering between 5 and 12 units.
 Multi-Family properties are more than just an overlooked area of the residential real estate market.
 Multi-Family homes are right in the sweet spot that fits the serious individual investor’s needs.
-In this post, we’ll explain why.
+In this post, we’ll explain how to buy an apartment complex and how you can use one to bolster your investment portfolio.